-AUTHORITY'S CERTIFICATE I approve the Statement of Accounts of North Wale March 2023 s Fire and Re scue Authority as at 31 Signed: Dated: 16/10//23 Chairman, North Wales Fire and Rescue Authority
+AUTHORITY'S CERTIFICATE I approve the Statement of Accounts of North Wales Fire and Rescue Authority as at 31 March 2024.
+Signed: Chairman, North Wales Fire and Rescue Authority

 THE TREASURER'S RESPONSIBILITIES

 The Treasurer is responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code).